Laurae2/Laurae/README.md

 # Laurae
 Advanced Toolbox for Data Science for R by Laurae

+# What can I do with it?

+Mostly...

+**Supervised Learning:**

+* Use LightGBM in R (first wrapper available in R for LightGBM) tuned for maximum I/O without using in-memory dataset moves (which is both a good and bad thing! - 10GB of data takes 4 mins of travel in a HDD) and use feature importance with smart and readable plots
+* Use a repeated cross-validated xgboost (Extreme Gradient Boosting)
+* Throw supervised rules using outliers anywhere you feel it appropriate (univariate, bivariate)
+* Create cross-validated and repeated cross-validated folds for supervised learning with more options for creating them (like batch creation - those ones can be fed into my LightGBM R wrapper for extensive analysis of feature behavior)

+**Unsupervised Learning:**

+* Auto-tune t-SNE (t-Distributed Stochastic Neighbor Embedding), but it comes already with premade hyperparameters tuned for minimal reproduction loss!

+**Improvements & Extras:**

+* Improve data.table memory efficiency by up to 3X while keeping a large part of its performance (best of both worlds? isn't that insane?)
+* Load sparse data directly as dgCMatrix (sparse matrix)
+* Plot massive amount of data in an easily readable picture

 # What you need?

 If I am not missing stuff (please make a pull request if something is missing that must be added):